UBC-MDS/DSCI524_group_22/README.md

 ## Usage

-We can use this package to find the coefficient of linear regression or logistic regression.
+We can use this package to find the coefficients of linear regression.

 ## Contributing